 An address is the representation of a public key belonging to a particular user.
-Note that in practice, the address is technically the hash of a public key, but for simplicity it’s better to ignore this distinction.
+Addresses are essentially contracts that can receive or send transactions on the blockchain.
+Note that in practice, the address is technically the hash of a public key (he rightmost 160 bits of a Keccak hash of an ECDSA public key).

 A transaction is a digitally signed message authorizing some particular action associated with the blockchain.
 In a currency, the dominant transaction type is sending currency units or tokens to someone else; in other systems, actions like registering domain names, making and fulfilling trade offers and entering into contracts are also valid transaction types.